-- Set a quit date so you can become mentally ready to become a non-smoker – record your smoking behaviour in the few weeks leading up so you have a better understanding of how many cigarettes you smoke and what your triggers and habits are.
+- Set a quit date so you can be mentally ready to become a non-smoker.
+Record your smoking behaviour in the few weeks leading up so you have a better understanding of how many cigarettes you smoke and what your triggers and habits are.

 - Visit QUIT HQ to start your journey

 If you smoke, you may be harming those around you with the smoke you exhale.
 This is known as second-hand or passive smoke.